 Perhaps the most regal raptor of the exhibit is Grace, a bald eagle.
-Rehabilitated in Alaska, Grace was deemed non-releasable and will have a permanent home in Eagle Pass, where visitors can get a personal look at America’s bird, something you may not be able to do in the wild.
+Rehabilitated in Alaska, Grace was deemed non-releasable and will have a permanent home in Eagle Pass, where visitors can get an up-close and personal look at our country’s national bird.

 Measuring over 60 feet long, 20 feet high, and containing 36,000 pounds of rock work shaped to mimic a west Texas canyon, Eagle Pass is a first-class bird of prey exhibit that showcases both the Aquarium’s raptor collection and wildlife rehabilitation efforts.